Most writers don’t know how to write prose that entangles a reader’s imagination and appeals to their senses.

 But not all “appeals” are equal.
 No, some are far stronger than others.
 A good metaphor, for example, can describe something more accurately than a mere word.
 In fact, sometimes writers think that they are appealing to reader’s sense, but aren’t really.
 Writers are often too vague.
 For example, if I say, “Sharon looked deep into Roger’s eyes,” what does that mean to the reader?
 Will she actually be able to imagine Roger’s eyes?
 Not unless she knows his eye color, and probably his hair color, his facial shape, and so on.
 There’s a lot that goes into creating an appeal that works.

-In my next article, I’m going to talk about how to create “strong appeals,” rather than weak ones or complete non-appeals.
+In my next article on this topic, I’m going to talk about how to create “strong appeals,” rather than weak ones or complete non-appeals.